 Cornea, Contact Lenses and Refractive Technologies Resident Travel Fellowship

 The Section on Cornea, Contact Lenses & Refractive Technologies of the American Academy of Optometry (AAO) is pleased to have the opportunity to provide educational travel grants, generously sponsored by CooperVision.
-This grant will enable Cornea and Contact Lens, or Refractive Surgery optometric residents to attend Academy 2019 Orlando and 3rd World Congress of Optometry, October 23-27, 2019.
-All 2019-20 residents who provide direct patient care are encouraged to apply.
+This grant will enable Cornea and Contact Lens, or Refractive Surgery optometric residents to attend Academy 2021 Boston, November 3-6, 2021.
+All 2021-22 residents who provide direct patient care are encouraged to apply.

 To apply, please complete and submit the following:

 - Resume, no more than two (2) pages

 - A one (1) page paper on what you see as benefits of being a Fellow in the Academy

 - Speak to a current CCLRT Diplomate about the section and the diplomate process.

 - Residency program coordinator sends an email certifying that the applicant is a contact lens resident and provides direct patient care.

 Resident MUST be a member of the Academy to be eligible.
 Award recipients of the travel fellowships must attend the Academy meeting.
 They are also welcomed to attend the Schapero lecture, the section symposia events, and the diplomate reception on Friday evening.